 80% of the company profits come from 20% of the products and customers.

 80% of all stock market gains are realized by 20% of the investors.”

-As it turns out, this law accurately describes many natural phenomena and human activities across many different domains, including, science, sociology, geophysics, etc. For example:
+As it turns out, this law accurately describes many natural phenomena and human activities across many different domains, including, science, sociology, geophysics, etc:

-- A few planets contain most of the mass in a galaxy.
+A few stars contain most of the mass in a galaxy.

 You get the idea.

 What if just a few ideas could dramatically improve the majority of your life?